markziemann/docker_for_r_tutorial/README.md

 Run `ls` to show the contents of the project folder.
 Then run `git pull` to ensure that the code is up to date.

-Run `R` on the command line and then execute the R Marldown script:
+Run `R` on the command line and then execute the R Markdown script:

 ```
 rmarkdown::render("workflow.Rmd")
 ```

+If your Rmd script encounters errors due to missing dependencies, you may need to amend the Dockerfile in Step 4, followed by rebuilding the image.
+If there is an error in the Rmd script itself, you will need to change it by pushing changes to GitHub and then `git pull` inside the container.

-It should complete just fine, creating the HTML document and any other output files.
+If the script completed just fine, it will have created the HTML report and any other output files.
+It is safe to `exit` the container now.

+## Step 7: Retrieve the results

 On the host machine, run `docker ps` to bring up the existing docker containers.